-The terminology used in this chapter for special classes of elements, and for relationships between elements, is as follows: The presentation element are the MathML elements defined in this chapter.
-These elements are listed in section 3.1.5.
-The content elements are the MathML elements defined in chapter 4.
-The content elements are listed in section 4.4.
+The terminology used in this chapter for special classes of elements, and for relationships between elements, is as follows: The presentation elements are the MathML elements defined in this chapter.
+These elements are listed in Section 3.1.5.
+The content elements are the MathML elements defined in Chapter 4.
+The content elements are listed in Section 4.4.

-A MathML expression is a single instance of any of the presentation elements with the exception of the empty elements none or mprescripts, or a single instance of any of the content elements which are allowed as content of presentation elements (listed in section 5.2.4).
-The intuition behing the definition of an expression is that it is an element with an unambigous rendering without some larger, enclosing construct.
-A sub-expression an expression E is any MathML expression that is part of the content of E, whether directly or indirectly, i.e. whether it is a 'child' of E or not.
+A MathML expression is a single instance of any of the presentation elements with the exception of the empty elements none or mprescripts, or is a single instance of any of the content elements which are allowed as content of presentation elements (listed in Section 5.2.4).
+The intuition behind the definition of an expression is that it is an element with an unambiguous rendering without some larger, enclosing construct.
+A sub-expression of an expression E is any MathML expression that is part of the content of E, whether directly or indirectly, i.e. whether it is a 'child' of E or not.

-Since layout schemata attach special meaning to the number and/or positions of their children, a child of a layout schema is also called an arg ment of that element.
-As a consequence of the above definitions, the content of a layout schema consists exactly of a sequence of zero or mo nonoverlapping elements that are its arguments.
+Since layout schemata attach special meaning to the number and/or positions of their children, a child of a layout schema is also called an argument of that element.
+As a consequence of the above definitions, the content of a layout schema consists exactly of a sequence of zero or more non-overlapping elements that are its arguments.